Sunflower - Wild

 Running rampant just about any sunny place mankind has torn up soil, the tall, gangly sunflowers seem to thrive in every wasteland.
 The flowers are much small flowers, only 2-3 inches across, are plentiful on each thick, tall stalk.

-The young flowers, when green and before they've opened are quite good when boiled until tender then served with butter.
-I'll also add them to stews and curries.
+The young flower buds, when green and before they've opened, are quite good when boiled until tender then served with butter.
+I'll also add the young flower buds to stews and curries.
 The mature seeds are an excellent source of high-calorie oil which birds and other animals love.
-Humans can eat them, too but they are very small and are hard to get before animals do.
+Humans can eat them, too but they are very small and generally aren't worth the effort to gather.

 Buy my book!
 Outdoor Adventure Guides Foraging covers 70 of North America's tastiest and easy to find wild edibles shown with the same big pictures as here on the Foraging Texas website.